juanrgon/rust-for-pythonistas/README.md

 // access an element of a tuple let a = t.3;

-// declare a tuple without intializing let s: (i32, f64, u8);
+// declare a tuple without intializing it let s: (i32, f64, u8);
 ```